kanidm/kanidm/designs/repl_future_considerations.rst

     GRUV A:
     R (A: 0/0, )

-So A has connected to R and polled the RUV and recieved a 0/0.
+So A has connected to R and polled the RUV and Received a 0/0.
 We now can supply our changes to
 R:

 ::